Gigwa v2 – Documentation

 Project: a project may contain one or several runs;

+Specifying a ploidy level is optional (most of the time, the system is able to guess it) but recommended for Flapjack and HapMap formats (will speed-up imports).
 A descriptive text can be provided for each project.
 A tooltipped lightbulb icon explains how to add a how-to-cite text that would then be exported along with any data extracted from the given project.

 A2/ WORKING WITH GENOTYPING DATA